Our Top Picks

 What is the best recumbent bike for home use?

-The best recumbent bike for home use is the MaxKare.
+MaxKare would easily be in the top spot in most best recumbent bikes lists .
 It’s the best value for money and the perfect combination of comfort, stability, safety, and exercise quality.
-The absolute best quality recumbent bike is the Nautilus, but it’s very expensive.
+The absolute best recumbent bike is the Nautilus, but it’s very expensive.

 Which is a better workout: an upright bike or recumbent?

 The better workout is the upright bike since they demand more from your body and burn more calories.
-The whole idea of a recumbent bike is to make life easier on the rider, preserving their joints and reducing the risk of injury.
+The whole idea of recumbent bikes is to make life easier on the rider, preserving their joints and reducing the risk of injury.
 Upright bikes require more force from the rider.

 Yes recumbent bikes are good for the knees.
 Recumbent bikes are like a gravityless experience where the absolute least pressure is applied to your joints.
 Compared to walking, running, or even spinning, recumbent bikes put less impact on the knees, ankles, and hips.